-Open or create an Access Request and click Designer.
+Open or create an access request and click Designer.

 If there is no Designer button, check if Designer was enabled in this step of the workflow configuration.

-Look through the Designer recommendations, organized by vendor > device > policy > access request.
+Review the Designer recommendations, organized by vendor > device > policy > access request.

 If an "i" icon appears next to the recommendation, then Designer has modified the name assigned in SecureApp to meet the vendor's requirements.
 For example if you created a new connection with the name “Connection 1” the Designer changes it to “Connection1” if spaces are not allowed.

-Click to view the original name.
+to view the original name.

 Object names